United Nations General Assembly Resolution 43/176

 The United Nations General Assembly Resolution 43/176 of 15 December 1988 was a resolution in which the General Assembly called for the convening of an International Peace Conference on the Middle East, under the auspices of the United Nations.
 The resolution is titled "43/176.
 Question of Palestine".
 The peace conference was proposed in the framework of international politics.
 The international community supported the International Peace Conference, with only Israel and the United States opposing it.
 Israel and US insisted on bilateral negotiations instead.

 The resolution affirms principles for the achievement of comprehensive peace: withdrawal of Israel from the occupied Palestinian territories, including Jerusalem, and from the other occupied Arab territories; security of all States in the region, including those named in resolution 181, within secure and internationally recognized boundaries; execution of Resolution 194; dismantling of the Israeli settlements; and free access to Holy Places.

 In the same meeting Resolution 43/177 was adopted, in which the proclamation of the State of Palestine was acknowledged and the occupied Palestinian territories were called territories over which the Palestinian people should exercise sovereignty.
 The resolutions 43/176 and 43/177 were broadly supported by NGO's all over the world.

 Background

 The UN held meetings on "the question of Palestine" from 13 to 15 December 1988.
-On 13 December, Arafat held a speech at the General Assembly.
+On 13 December, Yasser Arafat, chairman of the Palestine Liberation Organization, held a speech at the General Assembly.
 A month earlier he had declared the State of Palestine.
 An accompanying Political Communiqué urged an International Peace Conference.
 The Political Communiqué, in which the PLO affirmed its commitment to the UN and its resolutions and reaffirmed its rejection of terrorism in all its forms, drew much positive international attention.
 The Political Communiqué also included a proposal to place the occupied Palestinian territories temporarily under supervision of the UN, as noted in paragraph 4 of the resolution.

 In a press conference on 14 December, Arafat emphasized the PLO's endorsement of Resolution 181 as the basis for Palestinian independence and Resolutions 242 and 338 as the basis for negotiations with Israel within the framework of an international conference.
 Arafat also affirmed the PLO's position, that Israel has the right to exist in peace and security and the absolute renouncement of all forms of terrorism.

 Resolution 43/176 refers to Arafat's 13 December speech.